-TopChiller® is a professional chiller/chiller unit/chiller system manufacturer and supplier with over 20 years’ experience.
+TopChiller® is a professional chiller/chiller unit/chiller system manufacturer and supplier with over 20 years of experience.

-Chiller sometimes called chiller unit and chiller system is one kind of refrigeration machine that providing consistent cooling water for industrial processes and commercial applications.
+A chiller sometimes called a chiller unit and chiller system is one kind of refrigeration machine that provides consistent cooling water for industrial processes and commercial applications.

 The chiller can also be divided into regular temperature chiller and low temperature/glycol/brine chiller based on the chiller temperature controlling range.

-Generally, the chiller consists of four main parts: compressor, evaporator, condenser, expansion valve, so as to achieve the refrigeration effect of the chiller.
+Generally, the chiller consists of four main parts: compressor, evaporator, condenser, expansion valve, to achieve the refrigeration effect of the chiller.

 The working principle of a chiller is like this: